 Cryptography is also the standard defense against active eavesdropping (aka Man-in-The-Middle attack) in which the hacker intercepts all relevant messages and injects new ones between two devices.

-The same rule applies to communication between the connected smart objects and the interface such as web and mobile apps.
+The same rule applies to communication between connected smart objects and interfaces such as web and mobile apps.

 But let's dive into some shocking 2020 findings.